perwin/pyimfit/docs/overview.rst

--  Fitting is done by instantiating an ``Imfit`` object with a ModelDescription object as input, then adding a 2D numpy array as the data to be fit (along with, optionally, mask and error images, image A/D gain, etc.) with the ``loadData`` method, and then calling the ``doFit`` method (along with the minimization algorithm to use).
+-  Fitting is done by instantiating an ``Imfit`` object with a ModelDescription object as input, then adding a 2D numpy array as the data to be fit (along with, optionally, mask and error images, the image A/D gain value, etc.) with the ``loadData`` method, and then calling the ``doFit`` method (along with the minimization algorithm to use).
 Or just call the ``fit`` method and supply the data image, etc., as part of its input.

 -  Once the fit is finished, information about the fit (final χ2 value, best-fit paremeter values, etc.) and the best-fitting model image can